Road-Related Information for New Mexico

 mph

-Divided highways are generally posted 65 mph, but on the wide open spaces of the eastern plains, there are 70 mph segments such as U.S. 285 south of Roswell.
+Divided highways are generally posted 65 mph, but on the wide open spaces of the eastern plains, there are 70 mph segments such as U.S. 285 south of Vaughn and U.S. 70 east of Roswell.
+More recently upgraded highways such as U.S. 550 and U.S. 64-87 also have 70 mph sections.
 U.S. 70 across the White Sands Missile Range is posted 75 mph, probably because the restricted nature of the surrounding area greatly limits side road traffic.
-This makes pulling out of the White Sands National Monument across U.S. 70 (the point where the limit drops to 65 mph) a harrowing experience.

 Two-lane roads